nathan815/ADF-Python-FanOut-Bug-Repro/README.md

 workflow3 is a more linear workflow.
 It does not hit either of the bugs described below.

+### New Finding
+**UPDATE:** I've found that if I comment out the "generate_job_id" activity, the orchestration does not hit either of these bugs.
+It seems the trigger sequence is:
+1. Loop (for each of the 1 or more pending jobs):
+    1. Run Activity
+    2. Start Sub-Orchestation
+    3. Append task from #1.2 to `running_tasks`.
+3. Call `context.task_any(running_tasks)` 💥

 ## workflow1

 The orchestration just gets stuck.
 No logs show up after below.